-We took a quick selfie while on the stage and then walked down into the audience, where we found a spot third row center, directly in front of the orchestra pit.
+We took a quick selfie while on the stage and then walked down into the audience.
+There, we found a spot third row center, directly in front of the orchestra pit.
 We nestled in, I started the recorder and we began to reminisce some more.

 Our history together also includes a handful of theatrical productions, including Leader of the Pack, South Pacific and Sorry Wrong Number.
 As we reconnected over these memories, Matt quickly brought up a moment during the Leader of the Pack performance where he and I were in a “make-out scene” together and he had to push our “rollaway car” off the stage.
 In the process of doing so, we created a beautifully timed blooper where my backend hit the floor – on the beat, mind you – after having “fallen out of the car!”
 Ahh – such fantastic memories!

-We have one other unique opportunity we shared together as teenagers ~ a student-organized group called Outcasts where a crew of 15 to 20 high school students managed everything from choreography to writing to directing to publicity.
+We have one other unique opportunity we shared together as teenagers ~ a student-organized group called Outcasts.
+This was a crew of 15 to 20 high school students who managed everything from choreography to writing to directing to publicity.
 We performed peer pressure plays and traveled around to various schools in our area.
-It was a tremendous team effort and really offered us the opportunity to demonstrate leadership, friendship, creativity and support, not to mention forgiveness and grace!
+It was a tremendous team effort.
+It also offered us the opportunity to demonstrate leadership, friendship, creativity and support, not to mention forgiveness and grace!
 It was heartwarming to hear Matt call it a “great experience in life” and that he still connects with a lot of the members who had been involved.

 INTEREST AND INFLUENCE

-Even though I had my questions were out and ready, I really didn’t need them.
+Even though I had my questions out and ready, I really didn’t need them.
 It was as if Matt had done this before (silly me!) or knew exactly what I wanted to know.
-One of the first things I wanted to explore was who Matt considered to be some of the strongest influences in his life and it was no surprise that he rattled off two very familiar names, our two music teachers from high school.
+One of the first things I wanted to explore was who Matt considered to be some of the strongest influences in his life.
+It was really no surprise that he rattled off two very familiar names, our two music teachers from high school.

 “Definitely Mr. (Bill) Peters and Mr. (Tom) Maloney.
 They were just wonderful people who, the first time they met me, which was in eighth grade, basically took me under their wing and introduced me to a lot of music and a lot of…singing and band and the whole world that has led to me being here.
 It was one of those things where I was very much looking for that outlet.”

-NOTE: Mr. Maloney, now retired, still keeps in contact with several of his music department students and still has his witty sense of humor about him.
-We sadly and unexpectedly lost our dear Mr. Peters in the mid 1990s and he is tremendously missed by all those influenced by his uniquely sarcastic and endearing commitment to his students and band music.
+Mr. Maloney, now retired, still keeps in contact with several of his music department students and still has his witty sense of humor about him.
+We sadly and unexpectedly lost our dear Mr. Peters in the mid 1990s.
+He is tremendously missed by all those influenced by his uniquely sarcastic and endearing commitment to his students and band music.

 Matt also had family support from a very early age.
 Anytime he needed to be at an audition or rehearsal, his family drove him without question.
 He shared with me this cherished memory from between his junior and senior year of high school where he had an opportunity to audition for a nearby theater company.